 HighCircl

-Our margin is capped at 20%, applied on top of what the engineer earns.
-No subscription, no recruitment fee, no minimum hour commitment.
+Margin is capped at 20%, applied on top of what the engineer earns — visible from day one rather than blended into the rate.
+Rates run €45–105/hr ($50–115/hr).
 The deposit upfront is one month's estimated cost, applied to your first invoice.
-If you want to hire the developer permanently, the buyout is 18% of annual gross salary, disclosed from day one.
+Permanent-hire buyout: 18% of annual gross, disclosed on day one.

 What we don't cover: designers, marketers, product managers, finance experts, or LATAM talent.
-We also don't have a pool of thousands.
+We also don't have a pool of 450,000.
 If you need breadth or non-developer roles, Arc or Toptal is the better call.

 The right fit is a company that needs senior developers in React, Node.js, Python, iOS, Android, Flutter, Go, or DevOps, working in or overlapping with European timezones, and wants to see rates before any conversation starts.